codeweavers/fed-graduate-role/README.md

  - Opened with Live Server and it works!
 (Not in default Bootstrap font, however)
  - Deviated from YouTube intro to look up Bootstrap docs.
 Have simplified stylesheet bit and it's now in the Bootstrap font with no errors
  - I needed to import the scripts into the HTML, I think, which I've now done.
 Great!
 No errors.
- - Have used Inspect --> Network for the 1st time and can see that popper.js is being loaded, too
+ - Have used Inspect --> Network for the 1st time and can see that popper.js is being loaded, too (do I need this?
+Didn't see it in the dependencies but have added, just in case 🤔)
  - Grid system (watching demo)
  - Content adjusts to screen size (don't need different versions for different devices)
  - Can see what it looks like in the Web developer section